mcneel/developer.rhino3d.com/content/en/guides/yak/yak-cli-reference/index.md

 New owners can do everything that the original owner can do.
 Please bear this in mind!

+New owners must be registered on the server before they can be added to a package.
+They can do this by running the [`login`](#login) command.

 ## Downloads

 The `yak` CLI is available as a standalone executable for use in environments where Rhino isn't installed, such as on automated build machines.